tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 Though TLS 1.0 and TLS 1.1 were deprecated {{!RFC8996}}, TLS 1.2 will
 be in use for some time.
-In order to refect the changes in the Recommended column allocation, IANA SHALL update the  TLS ClientCertificateType Identifier registry as follows:
+In order to refect the changes in the Recommended column allocation, IANA is requested to update the  TLS ClientCertificateType Identifiers registry as follows:

 - Update the registration procedure to include: